 - Completed application form and enrollment agreement - An attestation of high school graduation or equivalency.
-If any information provided on the attestation is found to be false, the student will be subject to immediate dismissal from the College, all credits will be invalidated and any financial aid will have to be repaid. - For students completing the application process October 1, 2012 and thereafter, completed College entrance placement examinations (taken at Rasmussen College) achieving a score acceptable for admission into the College.
+If any information provided on the attestation is found to be false, the student will be subject to immediate dismissal from the College, all credits will be invalidated and any financial aid will have to be repaid. - Completed College entrance placement examinations (taken at Rasmussen College) achieving a score acceptable for admission into the College.
 Alternatively, applicants providing a college transcript indicating a grade of C or higher in college-level English and/or Mathematics are not required to complete Entrance Placement Examinations in the corresponding subject area and will not require remedial coursework in areas in which they have previously proven this proficiency.
 Students who have not completed a college-level English course are required to complete the Reading and Writing sections of the placement examination.
-Students who have not completed a college-level Math course are required to complete the Math portion of the placement examination. - For students completing the application process on or before September 30, 2012, completed College entrance placement examinations (taken at Rasmussen College) achieving a score acceptable for admission into the College. - Rasmussen College Experience Course successful completion.
+Students who have not completed a college-level Math course are required to complete the Math portion of the placement examination. - Successful completion of Rasmussen College Experience Course.
 All prospective students, except as noted below, of Rasmussen College must successfully complete the College Experience Course with a cumulative score of 80% or higher in order to continue the enrollment process.
 Students who do not successfully pass the College Experience Course with a score of 80% or higher on the first attempt will be allowed one additional opportunity to re-take the course three months after the start of the first attempt.
-The following students are exempt from the College Experience Course requirement: graduates of Rasmussen College within the last two years; Early Honors program and Individual Progress students and re-entry students who have already successfully completed the College Experience Course.
-Early Honors program and Individual Progress students will be required to successfully complete the Edvantage Experience Course.
+The following students are exempt from the College Experience Course requirement: graduates of Rasmussen College within the last two years; students accepted into an AcceleratED program; Early Honors program and Individual Progress students and re-entry students who have already successfully completed the College Experience Course.
+Early Honors program and Individual Progress students will be required to successfully complete the Online College Readiness Course.